MatiasFrank/scalgoproto/doc/compatibility.md

 * Move direct entity to the top level, or make top level entity direct.

-    You may make turn a direct table, struct, enum or union into a named top level entity.
+    You may turn a direct table, struct, enum or union into a named top level entity.
     You may turn a named top level table, strut, enum or union into a direct entity.

 * Add new table, struct, enum or union